Sun Bo Shim, M.S.

 - Korean Research Center of Wechsler Intelligence Scale for Children in Developmental Psychology Lab of Seoul National University (Seoul, Korea)

 - Student Counseling Center and Child Developmental Counseling Center of Osan University (Osan, Korea)

-She has been providing psychotherapy for children, adolescents, adults, couples, and families since she moved back to South Korea from Pasadena, California in 2016.
+She has been providing psychotherapy for children, adolescents, adults, couples, and families with diverse ethnic backgrounds since she moved back to Seoul, Korea from Pasadena, California in 2016.